-In the last two days, you have learned how to differentiate the flu from pharyngitis (throat infection).
+In recent posts, you have learned how to differentiate the flu from pharyngitis (throat infection).
 How does sinusitis differ from the flu?
-Let’s use some of the content from iTriage (iPhone, Android, or at www.itriagehealth.com) to learn about sinusitis and start to figure this out.
+Let’s use some of the content from iTriage to learn about sinusitis and start to figure this out.
 Please see our previous posts or iTriage to learn more specific details about the flu.

 The sinuses are cavities in the facial portion of the skull, and lined by mucosa.
 Sinusitis is the inflammation or infection of these sinuses.
 It develops most frequently in the maxillary sinuses (under the eyes) and the ethmoid sinuses.
 In more serious infections the infection can involve the bone (osteomyelitis).
 Rarely the infection can extend into the brain and be life threatening.

 Pain in the face, cough, fatigue, fever, headache, pain behind the eyes, toothache, facial tenderness, nasal congestion and discharge, sore throat, and postnasal drip.

 A history and physical exam will be performed.
 At times a CT scan may be done.

 Sinus infections caused by viruses do not require antibiotics but are treated with: acetaminophen (Tylenol), nonsteroidal anti-inflammatory medications/NSAIDs (ibuprofen/Motrin or Advil, naproxen/Naprosyn), and decongestants.
 Bacterial sinusitis will be treated with antibiotics including: amoxicillin (Amoxil), cefaclor (Ceclor), levofloxacin (Levaquin), loracarbef (Lorabid), clarithromycin (Biaxin), azithromycin (Zithromax), or sulfamethoxazole/trimethoprim (Bactrim, Septra).